 NOTE 2: As described in TS 23.401 [17], the User Location Information may enable the MME to determine whether the UE is allowed to operate at its present location.
 Special Mapped Cell IDs or TACs may be used to indicate areas outside the serving PLMN's country.

 The eNB reports the broadcasted TAC(s) of the selected PLMN to the MME.
 In case the eNB knows the UE's location information, the eNB may determine the TAI the UE is currently located in and provide that TAI to the MME.

+23.21.aa S1 Removal

+For the case of regenerative payload, when disconnecting from an MME is required due to e.g. the satellite movement in a LEO constellation, the eNB on board the satellite may request the removal of the S1 interface by initiating the S1 Removal procedure toward the MME.

+23.21.bb Store and Forward Satellite Operation